Ríos - Research

 The public policies defined by the nine countries that constitute the Amazons Basin differ from one and other, precluding the management of the territory as an entire ecosystem and limiting cooperation mechanisms.
 Moreover, there is a persistent view of Amazonia as a remote territory able to provide infinite natural resources with a demographic gap open to new forms of agriculture and extractive colonisation.
 This view has become more complex over the last 50 years with the new ways in which the region has been integrated into national and international economies.
 Amazonia is considered at a national level as a territory capable of ensuring energy sovereignty and as a source of income based on the production and commercialisation of raw materials.
 At the global level, the region is a provider for significant quantities of commodities, while in parallel seen as the most important source of fresh water and biodiversity, as a regulator of the Planet’s climate and as a carbon sink for large quantities of greenhouse gases.

 Ríos proposes a series of speculative cartographies that rise from a digital process of hybridisation of Amazonia related data.
-The cartographical work produced in Ríos results on a series of thirteen sculptures.
-Each sculpture is based on topographic data from a territory delimited by the principal sub-basins conforming the extensive Amazonian basin and by the major tributary rivers nourishing the Amazons River.
+The cartographical work produced in Ríos results on a series of nineteen sculptures.
+Each sculpture is based on topographic data from a territory delimited by the hydrological sub-basins forming the extensive Amazonian basin and the major tributary rivers nourishing the Amazons River:

 Each sculpture is based on digital elevation models that result from the process of combining: